jaegonlee/FaceOSC-Templates/README.markdown

 	* requires *Pd-Extended* for the [OSCroute] and [udpreceive] objects (part of the *mrpeach* external included in Pd-Extended)
 * [SuperCollider](http://supercollider.github.io/)

-Make sure FaceOSC is running and a face is detected (i.e., a face mesh is drawn).
-The face detection may run very slowly (0.5 fps) while initially searching for a face.
-It speeds up to 30-60fps once one is found.
-For best results, make sure your face is evenly lit.

 **Further info:**